-Use the certificate command in crypto ca certificate chain configuration mode to add the indicated certificate.
-Whenthis command is issued, the security appliance interprets the data included with it as the certificate in hexadecimal format.
-A quit string indicates the end of the certificate.
+To add the indicated certificate, use the certificate command in crypto ca certificate chain configuration mode.
 To delete the certificate, use the no form of this command.

 The following table shows the modes in which you can enter the command: